fql9/3343-Project/README.md

 ---

-**Note**: This project is a course assignment and should not be used for commercial purposes.
+**Note**: This project is a course assignment of CS3343 and should not be used for commercial purposes.